Sunday 21 December

 woman to paddle the west coast of India.
 She has completed the

 circumnavigation of Sri Lanka, and has made the first kayak crossing of

 the strait to India since 1935.
-She's currently back in Perth planning the next stage from eastern India to Australia.
+She's now paddling off Bangladesh on her way to Australia.

 See her website and blog here, or go to Victorian Sea Kayak Club's expedition dashboard here.

 Sue Harrington and Pel Turner have now documented the fabulous Ionian Odyssey

 trip in Greece, where quite a few club members joined in to escape the Perth winter.